rails/rails/guides/source/getting_started.md

 ### Setting the Application Home Page

-Now that we have made the controller and view, we need to tell Rails when we want "Hello Rails!" to show up.
-In our case, we want it to show up when we navigate to the root URL of our site, "http://localhost:3000":http://localhost:3000.
+Now that we have made the controller and view, we need to tell Rails when we want [Hello Rails!" to show up.
+In our case, we want it to show up when we navigate to the root URL of our site, "http://localhost:3000](http://localhost:3000).
 At the moment, however, the "Welcome Aboard" smoke test is occupying that spot.

 To fix this, delete the `index.html` file located inside the `public` directory of the application.